 Excel Pivot tables are a really powerful tool.
 They allow you to create interactive reports on large data sets.
-You can summaries, organized and explore the information contained within the data, with just a few clicks of the mouse.
+You can summarize, organized, and explore the information contained within the data, with just a few clicks of the mouse.

 To be honest a Pivot Table can be created very quickly.
 Excel even offers a set of recommended Pivot tables for your data set to get you started.
 Yet very few people know how to use them, and even less know how to use them to the full potential.

 In more recent versions of Excel, pivot tables have become the basis for Data Models and Business Intelligence.
 In Excel 2010 we saw the launch of the ad in Power Pivot, allowing you to pivot multiple tables of data against each other.
 Fast forward to 2019 and we now have an extension BI solution in Excel, originally based on the traditional pivot table.
 We also have the new package, Power BI.